hturnbull93/portfolio/README.md

 Wrote a test that Contact renders a ContactForm.
 Red.

-- Imported and render a ContactForm.
+- Imported and render a `ContactForm`.

 Green.

 As there is now a form, removed the link to email, and the corresponding test.

-Wrote a test that the Navbar renders a link to contact.
+Wrote a test that the Navbar renders a Link to contact.
 Red.

-- Added a link to the contact page.
+- Added a `Link` to the contact page.

 Green.

+I've also set up a Zapier link to create a draft email for me based on form submissions.

 ### To Do

 - Consider different images for facebook.
-- Add contact page.

 <!-- Links -->